annnniexu/tp/docs/UserGuide.md

 Examples of usage: `list`

 ### Check a travel activity : `check`
+Checks a travel activity as completed.

+Format: `check INDEX`
+* `INDEX` has to be a number that is shown in the list of travel activities

+Examples of usage: `check 1`

 ### Uncheck a travel activity : `uncheck`
+Unchecks travel activity and sets it to uncompleted.

+Format: `uncheck INDEX`
+* `INDEX` has to be a number that is shown in the list of travel activities

+Examples of usage: `uncheck 1`

 ### Updating a travel activity : `update`